 Hex bar deadlift

-We don’t recommend regular deadlifts and squats for seniors because the posses a serious risk of back injury when done incorrectly.
+I don’t recommend regular loaded deadlifts and squats for seniors without coaching.
+Because they posses a serious risk of back injury when done incorrectly.
 So does this next movement, but it’s much easier to achieve proper form with limited mobility and strength.
-We are talking about the Hex bar deadlift, also known as the trap bar deadlift.
+I’m talking about the Hex bar deadlift, also known as the trap bar deadlift.

 In the hex bar deadlift you can start at a slightly higher range of motion than with the normal barbell deadlift.
 Because you don’t have to go around the bar with your shins and knees, you can use lifting mechanics more similar to the squat.